Gao Zongwu: Sino-Japanese peace talks

-On New Year's Day in 1940, Gao Zongwu and one of his associates, Tao Xisheng, escaped with the assistance of the infamous Shanghai crime boss Du Yuesheng—who had contacted Chiang to let him know of Gao's intent to return, who had Nationalist intelligence chief General Dai Li help organize their defection.
+On New Year's Day in 1940, Gao Zongwu and one of his associates, Tao Xisheng, escaped with the assistance of the infamous Shanghai crime boss Du Yuesheng, who had contacted Chiang to let him know of Gao's intent to return.
+Chiang then had Nationalist intelligence chief General Dai Li help organize their defection.
 Gao, who had translated the treaty to Chinese for Wang, stole a copy of it with him.
-They arrived in Hong Kong on January 5.
-They initially remained quiet but handed over the secret documents from Wang's negotiations with the Japanese to the Kuomintang news agency on January 21.
+They arrived in Hong Kong on 5 January.
+They initially remained quiet but handed over the secret documents from Wang's negotiations with the Japanese to the Kuomintang news agency on 21 January.
 They then publicized the next day a telegram that accused Japan of trying to dismember China and urged Wang to reconsider his actions.
 This caused a shock in Wang's movement, enraging Zhou Fohai, for example.
 Wang's group responded that Gao was upset over his position (slated to be merely the vice foreign minister despite his critical role and diplomatic experience, while the foreign ministry portfolio instead went to a medical doctor by profession, Chu Minyi), and that the documents were fake.
 They were in fact copies of the initial proposals and not the final agreement, but many of their points had remained the same, and represented a major propaganda victory for Chiang Kai-shek's government as they destroyed the good name of Wang in the public perception.

 Later life

-Following his much-celebrated defection by the authorities in Chongqing, Gao was given a passport by the Chinese Generalissimo and emigrated to the United States, where he lived the rest of his life until his death.
+Following his much-celebrated defection by the authorities in Chongqing, Gao was given a passport by Chiang and emigrated to the United States, where he lived the rest of his life until his death.

 His memoirs were later published and have been an important source of information for historians on the Wang Jingwei peace movement.